 The water involved in this activity was probably outgassed from the interior of Mars.
 Evidence of the action of water takes a variety of forms.
 For example, the largest outflow channel system on Mars is found on the north-west slopes of the Tharsis region.
 Dr James M. Dohm of the University of Arizona stated: "The best explanation is that they were formed by catastrophic floods that at their peak potentially discharged as much as 50,000 times the flow of the Amazon river, Earth's largest river."
 In the news release from the University of Arizona for 3rd August 2001 Dohm elaborated further: "At sustained peak discharge rates, floods through the valleys would have filled a large ocean (96 million cubic kilometres) hypothesized for northern Mars in about 8 weeks, and a smaller ocean (14 million cubic kilometres) in the same region in about 8 days, according to the scientists' calculations.
 The large ocean is equivalent to about a third the volume of the Indian Ocean, or more than three times the volume of the Mediterranean Sea, Caribbean Sea, South China Sea and Arctic Ocean combined.
 The smaller ocean is equal in volume to the Arctic Ocean."
-The basis for these statements appear in the Journal of Geophysical Research, Vol. 106, June 2001 as reported in the University of Arizona news release.
+The basis for these statements appear in the Journal of Geophysical Research, Vol. 106, June 2001.

 It may be food for thought that if this has happened on Mars, similar, but upscaled events might also have happened on earth.
 In a 2001 article on Mars, the statement has been made that "scientists have always had a great deal of trouble explaining just where those gigantic eruptions of high- pressure water came from especially since the patches of collapsed, ’chaotic’ ground from which they seem to have gushed usually don't look anywhere near big enough to contain amounts of water capable of carving such huge flood channels."
 Despite the various solutions proposed, the matter is still one of debate.
 However, one possible answer to the problem is that these patches of collapsed, "chaotic" ground may in fact be the location of the Martian equivalent of earth's black smokers of the south-east Pacific rise or the “fountains of the deep” as some call them.
 Both would have burst out with water from deep in the interior of the planet, which, in turn, originated from the radioactive heating of hydrated minerals in the mantle.